AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - arcsin: Highlights small differences between attributes, making it easier to detect subtle variations.
 - arctan: Emphasizes the slope or rate of change between attributes, useful for understanding trends and gradients.
 - arccos: Focuses on rotational relationships between attributes, revealing how one attribute rotates relative to another.

+## Feature Engineering with Linear Combinations for Data Classification

+### Overview

+In data classification, feature engineering transforms raw data into a more suitable form for building models. **JTabViz** includes a technique to create **Linear Combination Features** from existing attributes in your dataset.
+This method allows for the synthesis of new features that can reveal patterns and relationships not immediately visible in the original data.

+### What Are Linear Combination Features?

+A **Linear Combination Feature** is a new feature created by combining multiple existing features using a set of coefficients.
+It is mathematically represented as:

+New Feature} = c_1(x_1) + c_2(x_2) + ... + c_n(x_n)

+where:
+c_1, c_2, ..., c_n are the coefficients.
+x_1, x_2, ..., x_n are the original features.

+These coefficients can be manually specified or automatically optimized using gradient descent.

+### Why Use Linear Combination Features?

+Linear Combination Features are used to:

+- **Enhance Class Separability**: Combining features can create new dimensions where different classes are more distinguishable.
+- **Reduce Dimensionality**: A well-crafted linear combination can summarize the essential information of multiple features into a single feature.
+- **Improve Model Representation**: Creating new features based on the relationships between existing features can make the data more suitable for classification.

+This feature is inspired by the successful dynamic coordinate mappings of General Line Coordinats developed at Central Washington University.

+### Automatic Coefficient Optimization with Gradient Descent

+JTabViz includes a gradient descent algorithm that automatically finds the optimal coefficients for your linear combination feature.
+The optimization process aims to:

+- **Maximize Between-Class Variance**: Increase the distance between the centers of different classes.
+- **Minimize Within-Class Variance**: Reduce the spread of data points within the same class.

+This approach ensures that the resulting linear combination feature is effective in separating different classes.

+### Wrapping Linear Combinations with Trigonometric Functions

+JTabViz allows you to apply trigonometric functions like `sin`, `cos`, or `tan`, as well as their inverses, `arcsin`, `arccos`, or `arctan`, to the linear combination feature.
+These transformations can reveal non-linear relationships and rotational patterns in the data, which may not be visible in the original features.

+For example:

+- **Sin**: Emphasizes periodic or cyclic relationships between features.
+- **Cos**: Highlights rotational patterns and relationships.
+- **Tan**: Focuses on the slope or rate of change between features.
+- **Arcsin**: Shows the angle whose sine is the linear combination value, often highlighting small differences.
+- **Arccos**: Represents the angle whose cosine is the linear combination value, useful for rotational relationships.
+- **Arctan**: Provides the angle whose tangent is the linear combination value, emphasizing the slope or direction.

+### Practical Example

+Suppose you have a dataset with features `x1`, `x2`, and `x3`, and you want to create a new feature that helps distinguish between classes.
+Using JTabViz, you might create a linear combination feature like:

+New Feature = 0.5(x1) + 0.3(x2) - 0.2(x3)

+If this linear combination is wrapped with the `cos` function, the new feature becomes:

+Transformed Feature = cos(0.5(x1) + 0.3(x2) - 0.2(x3))

+This transformed feature could provide better insight into the relationships between the features and improve the classification of data.

+### Summary

+The **Linear Combination Feature Engineering** tool in JTabViz allows you to combine existing features and optimize their relationships to create new features.
+This approach can help in making the data more suitable for classification tasks.

 ## Getting Started